micked99/ICT-Wspr-complete-setup/README.md

 With 6 x 38x19 cells ounded flat you can see a startup of the board at about 13° solar angle

-How I solder the cells togther, I use a 0,6mm wore I extract from a multistarnded lectrical cable, and then a very thin wire from an even smaller multistraned electrical cable to connect the cells to the pcb, pics:
+How I solder the cells together, I use a 0,6mm wire I extract from a multi stranded electrical cable, and then a very thin wire from an even smaller multi stranded cable to solder the cells to the pcb, pics:

 <img src="https://github.com/user-attachments/assets/032f98bb-db6c-457d-9fd2-6ab59c9f318a" width="300" />  <br>
 <img src="https://github.com/user-attachments/assets/1f709e82-cc4f-4c87-bf25-c44f5ea02478" width="300" />  <br>